cypress-io/cypress-documentation/content/guides/guides/environment-variables.md

 ### Option #4: `--env`

-Lastly you can pass in environment variables as options when [using the CLI tool](/guides/guides/command-line#cypress-run).
+You can pass in environment variables as options when [using the CLI tool](/guides/guides/command-line#cypress-run).

 Values here will overwrite all other conflicting environment variables.